Top DOJ official plans to meet with Ghislaine Maxwell about Epstein case as House panel pursues subpoena

 He died by suicide while in federal custody before his trial.
 Epstein had been arrested in Florida in 2006 and pleaded guilty to two state prostitution charges in 2008.

 In addition to asking the court to release the grand jury transcripts related to Epstein's indictment, the Justice Department also asked it to make public grand jury transcripts associated with Maxwell's case.
-U.S. District Judge Paul Engelmayer, who is now handling Maxwell's case, ordered the Justice Department to submit additional filings to the court about its request to unseal the grand jury records, and gave Maxwell and victims until Aug.
+U.S. District Judges Paul Engelmayer and Richard Berman, who are handling Maxwell and Epstein's cases, respectively, each ordered the Justice Department to submit additional filings to the court about its request to unseal the grand jury records.
+The judges gave the defendants — in Epstein's case, his representative — and victims until Aug.
 5 to lay out their positions on the proposed disclosure.

 Whether the transcripts become public will be up to the judges overseeing the cases, though the records will likely be heavily redacted to shield information related to victims.
 If the Justice Department's requests are granted by the court, the material is unlikely to be available immediately, and it could be weeks or months before it is unsealed.